 The types of loans students with bad credit can choose are -

-Let us discuss in detail how you can avail these loans in spite of having bad credit.
+Let us discuss in detail how these loans can be availed by those with bad credit.

 Federal student loans